dice-group/HybridFC/README.md

 ```

-Put the result JSON file in the data_TP folder.
+Put the result JSON file in the data folder.

 Further details are in the readme file in [overall_process folder](https://github.com/factcheckerr/HybridFC/tree/master/overall_process)